 The Yellow Birch is a stately large tree with dramatic coloring.
 The tree forms small yellow blossoms in spring which become attractive catkins.
-Its leaves turn a brilliant golden yellow in fall, and its shiny bark peels and offers gorgeous texture.
-The bark's color looks like a deep yellowish brown, giving the tree its common name; on mature trees, this color shifts gradually from a silvery grey to a deep reddish brown over time.
+Its leaves turn a brilliant golden yellow in fall, and its shiny bark peels and to create gorgeous texture.
+The bark's color is a deep yellowish brown when young, shifting gradually from a silvery grey to a deep reddish brown over time as the tree matures.

-The yellow birch is very long-lived, living on average a hundred and fifty years; some old growth forest specimens of yellow birch are over three hundred years old.
-Yellow birch trees can grow to between sixty and seventy-five feet in height, with a wide spreading canopy up thirty to fifty feet wide.
-Yes, it can be almost as wide as it is tall!
-It's the largest North American birch tree.
+The Yellow Birch is long-lived, with an average lifespan of one hundred and fifty years; some old growth forest specimens of Yellow Birch are over three hundred years old.
+They can grow to between sixty and seventy-five feet in height, with a wide spreading canopy up thirty to fifty feet wide, making it almost as wide as it is tall! and the largest North American birch tree.
 The tree from afar has an almost circular looking shape due to its comparatively wide canopy.
 It's one of the largest hardwood tree species in North America.

 In addition to its pleasing appearance, the young stems of this tree have an unusual wintergreen aroma, similar to the smell of a sweet birch though not as potent.
-Both trees have essential oils found in the bark that may be used to produce the old-fashioned beverage enjoyed by American setters: birch beer.
-If you've never had birch beer (not actually a "beer" but a sweet soft drink), this tree just may make you want to try it.
-Also, the sap of the yellow birch can be boiled down like maple syrup; it has a lower sugar content than maple, but the sap is abundant and birch syrup has many culinary uses.
+The bark of both trees contain essential oil used to produce birch beer: an old-fashioned beverage enjoyed by American settlers.
+Also, the sap of the Yellow Birch can be boiled down like maple syrup; it has a lower sugar content than maple, but the sap is abundant and birch syrup has many culinary uses.
 The stems and twigs are also enjoyed by wildlife, specifically cottontail rabbits, moose and whitetail deer.
 Various birds enjoy eating the buds, and the yellow bellied sapsucker will drill holes in its bark to collect the sweet sap.
-This close-grained hardwood is very useful in the lumber trade.
-Native American peoples throughout the Northeast have a history of using this tree for building materials and medicinal cures derived from its bark, which is rich in volatile essential oils.
+This close-grained hardwood is also useful in the lumber trade.

 |Botanical Name||Betula alleghaniensis|